PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 transpose through `ModelIRGraphIndex.remove_operator`, avoiding a full edge rescan after each successful match.

+Generic structural deduplication lives in `passes/graph_cleanup.py`.
+Duplicate Transpose fan-out cleanup uses one `ModelIRGraphIndex`, rewires only indexed consumers through the lineage-aware bulk input replacement helper, and removes duplicates through the structural index API.
+A focused test instruments `refresh()` and requires exactly one initial full index build regardless of the successful rewrite.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,